 Efficiencies for Team Collaboration Using ScheduleReader

-As stated before, EVM indices such as SPI and CPI can help the project manager and the project team stay on top of their projects.
+As stated before, EVM indices such as Schedule Performance Index, SPI and Cost Performance Index, CPI can help the project manager and the project team stay on top of their projects.
 Using ScheduleReader offers users additional convenient features for team collaboration, such as its customizable layouts that can be viewed easily from an imported Primavera P6 XER file, whether the user has access to Primavera P6 or not.
 This function allows cross-team collaboration while keeping all members of the project team up to date on the most current project schedules.

 About the Author

 Melanie Calverley is an experienced professional with several years of knowledge and practice in Project Management as a Program Cost and Schedule Control Analyst on multi-million/multi-billion-dollar projects, Project Controls, Strategic Planning, Engineering Planning, Earned Value Management (EVM), and Earned Value Management System (EVMS) implementation, Configuration Management, and writing/editing.
 She commands full utilization of Primavera P6 software, MS Project, and MS Project Server.
 Her career background includes industry experience in oil and gas, energy, aerospace/defense, IT, litigation, and media.